jacksonianrtaylor/movie_rec_proj/README.md

 I also wanted the model inputs to not be so demanding for a client user.
 The users must only provide 4-9 ratings for movies they watched as well as the single movie they desire a rating for.

-In theory the prediction uses a combiantion of the users data along with potentially massive amounts of users rating data and movie data stored in a database.
+In theory the prediction uses a combination of the users data along with potentially massive amounts of rating data and movie data stored in a database.

 [Click here to view the Jupyter Notebook](full_model.ipynb)